otrv4/otrv4/otrv4.md

 For the Diffie-Hellman group computations, the group is the one defined in RFC 3526 [1] with a 3072-bit modulus (hex, big-endian):

+(TODO: what is the square bracket notation below?
+I don't really understand it)

 ```
 Prime (dhq): 2^3072 - 2^3008 - 1 + 2^64 * ([2^2942 pi] + 1690314)